Voltage Source (Three-Phase)

 ,

-- is a line vector containing the amplitude voltages of the fundamental and higher harmonics.
+is a string vector containing the amplitude voltages of the fundamental and higher harmonics.

-- vector-string of harmonic coefficients.
-The first element is equal to 1, which corresponds to the fundamental harmonic.
+— vector is a string of harmonic coefficients.
+The first element is 1, which corresponds to the fundamental harmonic.

-- vector-string of harmonic numbers.
-The first element is equal to 1, which corresponds to the main harmonic.
+— vector is a string of harmonic numbers.
+The first element is 1, which corresponds to the fundamental harmonic.

-- vector-column of phase shifts of harmonics.
-The first element is the phase shift of the main harmonic.
+— vector column of phase shifts of harmonics.
+The first element is the phase shift of the fundamental harmonic.

-is selected for the *Source Impedance parameter, the equations for the source impedance are as follows:
+When selecting a value X/R ratio for the Source Impedance parameter, the equations for the source impedance will be as follows:

 ,